oracle-livelabs/apex/book-club-lab/9-creating-review-form/creating-review-form.md

 # Create the Book Review Form and Table

 ## Introduction
-In this lab, you will create a form page for users to review a book and a table to store the review data.
+In this lab, you will create a form dialog page for users to review a book as well as a table to store the review data.
 You will also create form field validations and implement form buttons.

 Estimated Lab Time: 20 minutes